In order to reach any sort of depth in life — whether personally, professionally, emotionally, or spiritually — you need space.

 According to the latest news (found here and there and over here, too), the average human spends five hours on the phone per day.
 That’s at least FIVE hours of texting, talking, scrolling, emailing, reading, and watching every single day, most of it in fits and starts that basically kill creativity at its core (backing for that claim lives here).

 I maintain my business, keep up with clients, travel for speaking events, make a weekly podcast, and respond to emails and texts while spending under 90 minutes a day on my phone.
-Most days it’s under an hour, and that includes Netflix.
+Most days it’s about an hour.

 You don’t have to give up your phone, you just have to manage it.